jwalsh2me/dynmodb-table-export2csv/README.md

 # dynmodb-table-export2csv
-Simple SAM app to backup a DynamoDB table to S3
+Simple SAM app to export a DynamoDB Table to a CSV and copy to S3